Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

-Cho et al.\cite{cho2023} have successfully employed DeepLIFT for a meta-learning algorithm with Cox hazard loss for multi-omics cancer survival analysis, discovering correlations between DeepLIFT feature importance scores and gene co-enrichment.
-The integrated gradients method \cite{sundararajan2017} combines the desirable properties of gradient based methods (sensitivity\footnote{Sensitivity: Non-zero attribution to feature, if two inputs differ only in that feature but produce different predictions.}) with those of backpropagation based methods (implementation invariance\footnote{Implementation invariance: Attributions of two functionally equivalent networks should be equivalent.
+Cho et al.\cite{cho2023} have successfully used DeepLIFT for a meta-learning algorithm with Cox hazard loss for multi-omics cancer survival analysis, discovering correlations between DeepLIFT feature importance scores and gene co-enrichment.
+The integrated gradients method\cite{sundararajan2017} combines the desirable properties of gradient based methods (sensitivity\footnote{Sensitivity: Non-zero attribution to feature, if two inputs differ only in that feature but produce different predictions.}) with those of backpropagation based methods (implementation invariance\footnote{Implementation invariance: Attributions of two functionally equivalent networks should be equivalent.
 Two networks are functionally equivalent if their outputs are equal for equal inputs regardless of implementation specifics.}).
-They are defined as the path integral of the gradients along a straightline path from some baseline (usually chosen such that the network prediction is close to zero) to a selected input.
-Beyond feature attribution methods, there are other techniques for extracting insights from neural network models.
-Perturbation-based approaches discern prediction-sensitive regions within input images by rendering individual or small pixel regions uninformative, e.g. by masking, altering, or conditional sampling followed by the quantification of resultant changes in prediction probabilities.
-Moreover, there are both feature attribution and pertubation-based methods that work only on convolutional neural netoworks, which are primarily tailored for image analysis, for instance gradient-weighted class activation maps (Grad-CAMs)\cite{selvaraju2017}, meaningful perturbation\cite{fong2017} or guided backpropagation\cite{springenberg2015}.
-In addition, neural network specific methods for Shapley value computation have been developed, such as expected gradients\cite{erion2021}, a SHAP-based version of integrated gradients, or DeepSHAP\cite{lundberg2017}, which uses the per node attribution rules from DeepLIFT to approximate Shapley values.
-Notably, with the exception of DeepLIFT, to the best of our knowledge, none of these techniques has hitherto demonstrated successful application in survival neural networks.
-The most relevant local method for tree interpretability is a model-specific version of KernelSHAP, on which \emph{SurvSHAP(t)} is based, as discussed in Section~\ref{shapley}.
-TreeSHAP is a variant of the Shapley values algorithm, specifically designed for the computation of feature attributions in tree-based models\cite{lundberg2020}.
-The extension to survival outcomes is a direction for future work.
+They are defined as the path integral of the gradients along a straight-line path from some baseline (usually chosen such that the network prediction is close to zero) to a selected input.